 The course is focused on purpose-driven professionals across fields and industries, including policymakers, designers, planners, researchers, engineers, business strategists, managers, and communications specialists.
 The course doesn’t require prior experience with sustainability but if you have, you will be able to build on it.

-The free course started on October 26.
-You can enroll in here: https://www.futurelearn.com/courses/systems-thinking-for-sustainability
+You can enroll in the free course here: https://www.futurelearn.com/courses/systems-thinking-for-sustainability

 What is Symbiosis in Development?